- Information on trucking in Idaho » trucking.idaho.gov

-IFTA licensees based in the United States must report fuel quantities and distance traveled in U.S. measurements.
+IFTA licensees based in the U.S. must report fuel quantities and distance traveled in U.S. measurements.
 Use the conversion table below.
-Round your totals to the nearest whole gallon or mile.
+Round your totals to the nearest whole gallon or distance.

 Most IFTA license holders must file a fuels tax return every calendar quarter.

-After one year of filing on time, if your IFTA mileage is less than 5,000 miles per year in all IFTA jurisdictions outside of Idaho, you can request to file annually.
-Send your written request to the Idaho State Tax Commission, Permit Accounting Services, PO Box 36, Boise, Idaho 83722-0410.
-We'll send your written request to all member jurisdictions where you travel because your request must be approved by all of them.
+You can request to file annually if you file on time for a year and your IFTA distance is less than 5,000 miles per year in all IFTA jurisdictions outside Idaho.
+Send your written request to the Idaho State Tax Commission, Permit Accounting Services, PO Box 36, Boise ID 83722-0410.

 Late reporting, penalties, and interest